abeleinin/Metal-Puzzles/README.md

 ## Puzzle 13: Axis Sum

-Implement a kernel that computes a sum over each column of `a` and stores it in `out`.
+Implement a kernel that computes the sum over each column in the input array `a` and stores it in `out`.

 ```python
 THREADGROUP_MEM_SIZE = 8